omniosorg/omniosorg.github.io/_docs/info/migrate_rpool.md

 zpool set autoexpand=on rpool
 ```

 When rebooting you might see a warning from 'devid register' that device ids has changed when removing the old disk(s).
-This is just a warning which will be fixed by creating a new boot_archive either manually or automatically by OmniOSce when you reboot or power down your system.
+This is just a warning which will be fixed by creating a new boot_archive either manually or automatically by OmniOS when you reboot or power down your system.

 ### Contact